-Many youth nowadays are made to believe that money is in politics.
-While politicians get money, it’s not the only source of making money.
-There are numerous things you can do on earth to make money.
-Besides, the richest people in the world are not politicians.
+Many youths nowadays are made to believe that money is in politics.
+While politicians get cash, it’s not the only source of making money.
+There’re various things you can do on earth to make money.
+Besides, the wealthiest people in the world are not politicians.

 I know former MPs who are now languishing in poverty.
 Why?
-It’s because they were deceived by the big money they used to earn every month.
+They got deceived by the big money which they used to earn every month.
 They used it up in acquiring mere liabilities like women and cars without building their asset column.
 They were caught up with time and can no longer get the same chance again.

 #28 – Inability to acquire new knowledge and skills

-Many youth, after school, think that it’s over with acquiring knowledge.
+Many youths, after school, think that it’s over with acquiring knowledge.
 They don’t know that the things they learn out of school are the ones to make them successful.
-Through self-education you can achieve a lot in life.
+Through self-education, you can achieve a lot in life.
 You have to continuously acquire new knowledge and skills to improve your livelihood and to make money.

-#29 – Failure to understand globalization and technology
+#29 – Failure to understand globalisation and technology

-Many youth don’t understand globalization and new technology.
-This hinders them from progressing because they remain cubicle slaves.
+Many youths don’t understand globalisation and new technology.
+It hinders them from progressing because they remain cubicle slaves.
 The world became a global village with the coming of the internet.
 Recently, I received an order of making 500 wedding cards from a client in Zimbabwe.
 I wouldn’t if I had not embraced new technology.

-Success in life is for those who are organized.
-Failure to acquire good organizational skills is one of the bad habits affecting many youth.
-You have to be organized with your property, at your workplace, with your time and your finances.
-Remember that good organisational skills will help you to save time and money, to reduce work related stress, to be effective, to look respectable, to minimize your costs and to maximize your profits
+Success in life is for organised people.
+Failure to acquire excellent organisational skills is one of the bad habits affecting many youths.
+You have to be organised with your property, at your workplace, with your time and your finances.
+Remember that excellent organisational skills will help you to save time and money, to reduce work-related stress, to be effective, to look respectable, to minimise your costs and to maximise your profits

 #31 – Lack of exposure

-Most youth lack exposure to different situations to open up their mind.
+Most youths lack exposure to different situations to open up their mind.
 I have a friend who is always proud of being a city-born, just because their home is only 5 kilometres away from the city centre.
-That friend of mine, unfortunately and bad for him, has never gone outside Buganda region.
-The furthest he has ever reached is may be Masaka.
-There isn’t much he has achieved in life, although he is educated.
+That friend of mine, unfortunately, and bad for him, has never gone outside Buganda region.
+The furthest he has ever reached is, maybe, Masaka.
+Though educated, there isn’t much he has achieved in life.
 He lives on his father’s small plot where he too put up a two-roomed kind of house.

 When you get exposed, you go through new experiences that may impact on your life positively.
-If you are passionate about starting an engraving business, for instance, seek exposure into how successful businesses in the engraving industry go about it.
+If you are passionate about starting an engraving business, for instance, seek exposure to how successful enterprises in the engraving industry go about it.

 #32 – Giving excuses

-Many people give excuses of other people not helping them as a hindrance to their success.
+Many people give reasons for other people, not helping them as a hindrance to their success.
 For instance, they fail to start a business because their rich brother refused to give them money.
 The excuse of not having capital is on everyone’s mouth.
 They blame the government, the parents, the relative and many others.
-One of the bad behaviours that hinder people from succeeding is accusing others for your inabilities.
+One of the bad behaviours that hinder people from succeeding is accusing others of your inabilities.

 Wake up please!
-You are not born to be a mediocre.
+You are not born to be mediocre.
 You have the brain and the body to do so many things in life.
-The people you find your excuses with took their own initiative to find their way to success.
-Find your own way!
+The people you find your excuses with took their initiative to find their way to success.